jl-oclinux/SecWinBatchMode/README.md

 ### Tasks

-The goal is not to change anything in the SWMB installation folder.
+The goal is to not change anything in the SWMB installation folder.
-Two scheduled tasks are configured.
+Three scheduled tasks are configured.
-One takes place at machine startup (Boot) and the other at user login (Logon).
+One takes place when the machine is started (Boot), the other when the user logs in (Logon) and finally the third is a bit special because it starts just after the installation of SWMB (PostInstall).

-These two tasks will look for their parameters in the `C:\ProgramData\SWMB\Presets` folder.
+These three tasks will look for their parameters in the `C:\ProgramData\SWMB\Presets` folder.

  * CurrentUser-Logon.ps1 - Load preset at user logon `C:\ProgramData\SWMB\Presets\CurrentUser-Logon.preset`
- * LocalMachine-Boot.ps - Load preset  at boot `C:\ProgramData\SWMB\Presets\LocalMachine-Boot.preset`
+ * LocalMachine-Boot.ps1 - Load preset at boot `C:\ProgramData\SWMB\Presets\LocalMachine-Boot.preset`
+ * LocalMachine-PostInstall.ps1 - Load preset after SMWB install `C:\ProgramData\SWMB\Presets\LocalMachine-PostInstall.preset`

 By default, the presets [CurrentUser-Logon-Recommanded.preset](Presets/CurrentUser-Logon-Recommanded.preset) and [LocalMachine-Boot-Recommanded.preset](Presets/LocalMachine-Boot-Recommanded.preset) are copied